lnapoli87/HOL4/hands-on-lab.md

 - [Connect actions in the view to ExchangeClient class](#exercise3)

 <a name="exercise1"></a>
-##Exercise 1: Add O365 iOS lists sdk library to a project
+##Exercise 1: Add O365 iOS Exchange sdk library to a project
-In this exercise you will use an existing application with the AzureAD authentication included, to add the O365 lists sdk library in the project and create a client class with empty methods in it to handle the requests to the Sharepoint tenant.
+In this exercise you will use an existing application with the AzureAD authentication included, to add the O365 Exchange sdk library in the project and create a client class with empty methods in it to handle the requests to the Outlook tenant.

 ###Task 1 - Open the Project
 01. Download the starting point App: